chrico03/IoT-Timeseries-Datasets/README.md

 [- The ExtraSensory Dataset](http://extrasensory.ucsd.edu/): A dataset for behavioral context recognition in-the-wild from mobile sensors\
 [- Intel Berkeley Research Lab Sensors](https://www.kaggle.com/caesarlupum/iot-sensordata): Data collected from 54 sensors deployed in the Intel Berkeley Research lab\
 [- Gas Sensor Array Drift Dataset](https://archive.ics.uci.edu/ml/datasets/Gas+Sensor+Array+Drift+Dataset): This archive contains 13910 measurements from 16 chemical sensors utilized in simulations for drift compensation in a discrimination task of 6 gases at various levels of concentrations.
 [- IoTFinder](https://yourthings.info/data/): The ground truth and evalulation data for IoTFinder are available for download.
 The data spans two months from August 1st 2019 to September 30th 2019.
+The data is filtered for DNS responses only and excludes other protocols.\
-The data is filtered for DNS responses only and excludes other protocols.
+[- Aposemat IoT-23](https://www.stratosphereips.org/datasets-iot23): A labeled dataset with malicious and benign IoT network traffic